probmods/probmods2/teaching_extras/RSA-Mimplicature.md

 Suppose also that we have to objects that could be referred to, but one is more likely (or more salient).
 Does the cheaper phrase go with the more likely target?
 We implement this in standard RSA:

 ~~~
-//two objects, one is an priori more likely referent
+//two objects, one is an priori more likely referent, the other is marked because it's unusual.
 var objectPrior = function() {
-  return categorical({vs: ["plain thing", "marked thing"], ps: [0.3, 0.7]})
+  return categorical({vs: ["plain thing", "marked thing"], ps: [0.7, 0.3]})
 }

-// two words, one is longer
+// two words, one is longer. "thing" and "tthhiing" both apply to both objects.
-var utterances = ["thing", "tthhiing"]
+var lexicon = {thing: ["plain thing", "marked thing"], tthhiing: ["plain thing", "marked thing"]}

-// utterance cost function
+var utterances = _.keys(lexicon)

 var cost = function(utterance) {
   return utterance.length
 }

-// "thing" and "tthhiing" both apply to both objects
+//meaning function, check if object is in word extension, with a little noise
 var meaning = function(utterance, obj){
-  return true
+  return _.includes(lexicon[utterance], obj)?flip(0.9):flip(0.1)
 }

 // literal listener